-Age or Grade Range of Pupils
+Age or Grand Range of Pupils

-The Academy will enroll students in kindergarten through eighth grade.
+The Academy will enroll students in Young Fives and Kindergarten through eighth grade.
 The Academy may add grades with the prior written approval of the authorizing body.

-Students of the Academy will be children who have reached age 5 by September 1 of the current year.
+Students of the Academy enrolled in Kindergarten will be children who have reached age 5 by September 1 of the current year.
 Early enrollment is available if the student reaches age 5 by December 1 of the current year and the parent completes the appropriate waiver.